VinayUpreti/CMOS-Inverter-Telescopic-Design/README.md

 | Symmetry | NMH / NML | **0.926** |
 | Peak gain at VM | \|dVout/dVin\|max | **≈ 5.4** |

-**Engineering insight.** The margins are nearly symmetric — 0.926 against an ideal 1.0 — confirming the sizing.
-The residual 51 mV asymmetry is not sizing error: kn = kp balances the *strengths*, but the threshold voltages |Vtp| and Vtn of this PDK are not perfectly matched, and no width choice can correct a Vt mismatch.
-Recognising which imperfections width can fix and which it cannot is itself a sizing skill.
+0.926 against a perfectly symmetric 1.0 — close enough to confirm the sizing, not close enough to ignore.
+The remaining 51 mV gap isn't a sizing error at all: kn = kp balances device *strength*, but it says nothing about the threshold voltages Vtn and |Vtp| of this PDK, which aren't perfectly matched to begin with — and no amount of width-tuning can fix a threshold mismatch, because width was never the knob that controlled it.
+Knowing which imperfection a given knob *can't* fix turned out to be as important as knowing which ones it can.

-#### Engineering Notebook — Chapter 7

-- **Question I can answer now:** the quantitative noise immunity of the final design, and the physical origin of its residual asymmetry.
-- **Mistake I corrected:** the early instinct that "one more sizing tweak" can fix any asymmetry.
-- **Mental model I built:** W controls strength ratio; Vt mismatch is a separate, width-immune axis.
-- **General principle:** know which knob controls which error term before turning knobs.
-- **Connection forward:** these noise margins become the vocabulary for static noise margin (SNM) analysis of the SRAM cell in Stage 3.
+*What Chapter 7 leaves behind: the last of the six original objectives closed, and a design that's now been checked on three separate axes — static (VM), dynamic (delay), and robustness (noise margin) — all pointing back to the same sizing.*

 ---

-## Final Engineering Insights
+## Epilogue: What Actually Changed

 Final design: **Wn = 120n, Wp = 285.42n, L = 100n, VDD = 1.8 V.**